Sairyss/system-design-patterns/README.md

 > An API gateway is an API management tool that sits between a client and a collection of backend services.
 An API gateway acts as a reverse proxy to accept all application programming interface (API) calls, aggregate the various services required to fulfill them, and return the appropriate result.
 > <small>Quote from [What does an API gateway do?](https://www.redhat.com/en/topics/api/what-does-an-api-gateway-do#:~:text=An%20API%20gateway%20is%20an,and%20return%20the%20appropriate%20result.)</small>

-You can implement your own API Gateway if needed, or you could use existing solutions like [Kong](https://konghq.com/kong/), [nginx](https://www.nginx.com/) can be used as API Gateway etc.
+You can implement your own API Gateway if needed, or you could use existing solutions like [Kong](https://konghq.com/kong/) or [nginx](https://www.nginx.com/).

 Api Gateway can also handle:

+- [Gateway Routing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-routing) can help with routing requests to multiple services using a single endpoint
 - [Load balancing](#load-balancing) to evenly distribute load across your nodes
 - [Rate limiting](https://github.com/Sairyss/backend-best-practices#rate-limiting) to protect from [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) and [Brute Force](https://en.wikipedia.org/wiki/Brute-force_attack) attacks
 - [Authentication](https://en.wikipedia.org/wiki/Authentication) and [Authorization](https://en.wikipedia.org/wiki/Authorization) to allow only trusted clients to access your APIs
 - [Circuit Breaker](https://microservices.io/patterns/reliability/circuit-breaker.html) to prevent an application from repeatedly trying to execute an operation that's likely to fail
-- Compose data from multiple microservices for your client
+- [Gateway Aggregation pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-aggregation) can help to Compose data from multiple microservices for your client
 - Analytics and monitoring for your API calls
 - and much more